Justice League Dark: Infinite Frontier (2021–2023)

 The second volume ran regularly for 29 issues from July 2018 to February 2021.
 The team would continue to appear as a back-up feature in the mainline Justice League series from issue #59 in May 2021 to issue #71 in March 2022 with guest appearances throughout issues #72 to 74.

 Dawn of DC (2023–2024)

-In the Knight Terrors story arc of 2023, the team members find themselves falling victim to the spells of Insomnia, becoming trapped by him within his Knightmare Realm.
-Remaining awake through the chaos, Zatanna and Robotman team up to defend the unconscious Wonder Woman and Detective Chimp against Insomnia's Sleepless Knights, and the Sleeping Queen.
+In the 2023 storyline Knight Terrors, the team members fall victim to the spells of Insomnia, becoming trapped within his Knightmare Realm.
+Remaining awake through the chaos, Zatanna and Robotman team up to defend the unconscious Detective Chimp against Insomnia's Sleepless Knights and the Sleeping Queen.
 The third volume of the Justice Society of America included supporting appearances from the Justice League Dark, with Deadman and Madame Xanadu returning to the team.
-The series also introduces a predecessor to the Justice League Dark known as the 'Justice Society Dark', consisting of Zatara and the escape artist Thaddeus Brown.
+The series also introduces a predecessor to the Justice League Dark known as the Justice Society Dark, consisting of Zatara and Thaddeus Brown.